AdrianFerJ/flask_challenge/README.md

 The challenge :

-[-]  Prepare on docker a MySQL (for comments) *BUG* Docker image is set, but can't get Flask to migrate model to db.
+[X]  Prepare on docker a MySQL (for comments) *BUG* Docker image is set, but can't get Flask to migrate model to db.
 Temporarily witched back to an old sqlite db for demo.

 [X] Prepare a web server (on Docker) to Host a comment website where people will have a section to post comments.
 Backend is Flask.